Hafizulloevich/Computer-Vision/Object Detection/Car Tracking/README.md

 pip install numpy ultralytics opencv-python cvzone filterpy

-Note: sort.py and mask files shoudl be in the same directory as your app.py file, if you stored the files in different directory adjust the location on the code.
+Note: sort and mask files shoudl be in the same directory as your car_counter file, if you stored the files in different place adjust the location on the code.

 Happy coding!